JoshPattman/jpf/README.md

 // We now have a model that may/may not be gemini / openai, with retrying and cache.
 // However, the client code does not need to know about any of this - to it we are still just calling a model!
 ```

+- Note that even though models can stream back text, it is only intended as a temporary and unreliable way to distract users while waiting fore requests.
+	- You should always aim to make your code work without streaming, and add it in as an add-in later on to improve the UX - this is more robust.

 </details>